 Every licensee that offers voice telephony services to the public is required to provide its subscriber data to other operators of directory services and publishers of telephone books, for the specific purposes of such services.
 A fee may be charged for the provision of such data based on the costs of efficient service provision.
 Subscriber data must be provided to other third parties against payment of an appropriate fee.
 Deutsche Telekom complies with this obligation and provides its subscriber data, taking data-protection requirements into account, to other operators of directory services and publishers of telephone books.
 In 1998, the rates charged by Deutsche Telekom for such provision were reviewed by the Federal Cartel Office, after competitors claimed that the prices were abusively high.
-By decision of January 13, 1999, the Federal Cartel Office suspended these proceedings.
-As part of its abusive-practices investigation, the Federal Cartel Office determined Deutsche Telekom's costs for efficient provision of subscriber data and concluded that these costs must be shared by all users of the data on a use-dependent basis.
+By decision of January 13, 1999, the Federal Cartel Office determined Deutsche Telekom's costs for efficient provision of subscriber data and concluded that these costs must be shared by all users of the data on a use-dependent basis.
 Deutsche Telekom has undertaken to charge cost-based prices for provision of subscriber data to operators entitled thereto on this basis.